 Connecting individuals experiencing homelessness to resources

 Using a compassionate enforcement approach

 - Addressing personal items or camping in public spaces, as needed, with a focus on community health and safety.

 - Connecting individuals who are struggling with mental illness to the City’s Mental Health Professional, who is embedded within the Police Department.

-Collaborating with King County, other Eastside cities—including police— in support of regional strategies and best practices for addressing homelessness in our communities.
+Collaborating with King County, other Eastside cities in support of regional strategies and best practices for addressing homelessness in our communities

 - Friends of Youth - The Landing shelters young adults ages 18-24 here in Redmond.

-- 2019-20 City budget increased its investment in human services by 18%, spending nearly $600,000 on programs for individuals and families experiencing homelessness or at risk of becoming homeless.
+- In 2021, the City has invested over $1.8 million in human services, spending nearly $850,000 on programs for individuals and families experiencing homelessness or at risk of becoming homeless.